rubydubee/jsantell.com/_posts/testing-firefox-mobile-on-emulator.md

 <img src="/img/posts/running_tests_fennec.png" class="center" alt="Running Tests on Fennec" />

-More and more features are being added to Firefox for Android -- be sure to follow the [Add-ons Blog](https://blog.mozilla.org/addons/) for upcoming information and crank out some mobile add-ons!
+[Let me know](http://twitter.com/jsantell) if this improved your workflow or if you had any issues with setting up the emulator!
+More and more features are being added to Firefox for Android in every release -- be sure to follow the [Add-ons Blog](https://blog.mozilla.org/addons/) for upcoming information and crank out some mobile add-ons!